mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 TODO: Replace this with a diagram showing back and forth between author and reviewer.

+There are a variety of tools available to help you with code reviews: Reviewable, Github's code review feature, Gerrit (TODO: links), etc. The exact tool you use doesn't matter.
+When I worked at Microsoft in the late 2000s, authors just sent their changelists via email and reviewers emailed back with a list of line numbers and corresponding notes.
+It was *inconvenient*, but it still covered all the essentials of a code review.

 # Why is this hard?

 Programmers tend to overestimate the quality of the code they write.
 If a programmer sends you a changelist that they think is awesome, and you write them back with list of reasons why it's not, that's a sensitive message to get across.

 >That's one reason I don't miss IT, because programmers are very unlikable people...
-In aviation, for example, people who greatly overestimate their level of skill are all dead.<br>-Philip Greenspun, co-founder of ArsDigita, excerpted from [*Founders at Work*](http://amzn.to/2wzrjpa).
+In aviation, for example, people who greatly overestimate their level of skill are all dead.<br><br>Philip Greenspun, co-founder of ArsDigita, excerpted from [*Founders at Work*](http://amzn.to/2wzrjpa).

-You also have the drawback of communicating in text, which is prone to misinterpretation.
+It's very easy for an author to interpret criticism of their code as criticism of their skill as a developer.
+Code reviews are an opportunity for sharing knowledge and making informed engineering decisions, but that can't happen if the author perceives the discussion as a personal attack.

+You also have to deal with the perils of communicating over text.
+The author has no voice tone or body language to add context to your comments.
+An innocuous note like, "You forgot to close the file handle," can be read as, "I can't believe you forgot to close the file handle.
+You're such an idiot."

+Because we agreed your teammates are humans, it's impossible to have a perfectly emotionless, objective discussion about any changelists.
+Similarly, all human communication is vulnerable to miscommunication or misinterpretation.
+But the techniques I describe below will help minimize these effects so that you can keep code reviews as objective and free of personal attacks.

 # tl;dr: Show Empathy

 The only article I could find that I think gets code reviews right was, ["Humanizing Peer Reviews"](http://www.processimpact.com/articles/humanizing_reviews.html) by Karl Wiegers.
 The "reviewer should have compassion and sensitivity for [their] colleagues."
 I completely agree with Dr. Wiegers.

+In his book, Peer Reviews in Software:

+>critical to have respect for each other

 The overarching theme behind all the techniques I describe below is about empathizing with the author.
 If you were in their position, how would you like to receive feedback?
 What sort of review process would help you do your best work?